 iDiscover is our catalogue of library resources and is a huge database containing records of physical books, journals and other materials held in some 90 libraries, as well as details of, and links to, electronic books, journal articles and other electronic resources. iDiscover is provided by a third party supplier (Ex Libris) under the name Primo.

-Many of your reading lists are likely to be provided through Reading Lists Online (requires university login), which uses a system called Leganto.
-Leganto links readings on lists to online resources or to the iDiscover catalogue records for print items.
+Many of your reading lists are likely to be provided through Reading Lists Online (requires university login).
+Reading Lists Online links readings on lists to online resources or to the iDiscover catalogue records for print items.
 It encourages well-structured lists with priorities clearly signposted, and many other features to assist students and academics.
+Reading Lists Online is provided by a third party supplier (Ex Libris) under the name Leganto.

 Cambridge has access to a large number of databases (most require university login), many of which have accessibility statements and inbuilt features.
 You can search for accessibility statements for individual databases via SearchBOX Finder.